Emilio Yap

 Emilio T. Yap Sr., GCLH (September 24, 1925 – April 7, 2014) was a Chinese Filipino business tycoon and philanthropist.
 He was the chairman of the board of the Manila Bulletin.

 Biography

-Emilio Yap, who was of Chinese descent, was born on September 24, 1925 in Fujian Province, China; he would move to the Philippines where he would study and work in a business owned by his grandfather in Manila, then went to Dumaguete to work as a shopkeeper.
+Yap was born on September 24, 1925 in Fujian Province, China.
+He moved to the Philippines where he studied and worked in a business owned by his grandfather in Manila, then went to Dumaguete to work as a shopkeeper.

 He began his business career in 1942.

 Career

 In July 1984, Yap was elected as the chairman of the board of the Manila Bulletin, a position he held until his death in 2014.
 He was also the vice president of the executive department of the Manila Bulletin.

 Yap was the chairman of Manila Hotel from 1997 until 2014, chairman of Centro Escolar University since 2002, and the chairman emeritus of Philtrust Bank.
 Forbes ranked Yap as the 15th wealthiest person in the Philippines in 2013, with an estimated net worth of $1.1 billion.